Brideau/pokelyzer/README.md

 If you already have the database running, ensure all of the patches below since your installation date have been applied.
 I wish there were better version control for databases, but this is the best solution I have for now.
 If you know of a better one, let me know.

-To use the webhook listener, I recommend doing a fresh installation of PokemonGo-Map using the instructions prodvided in the wiki.
+To use the webhook listener, I recommend doing a fresh installation of PokemonGo-Map using the instructions prodvided in [the wiki ](https://github.com/Brideau/pokelyzer/wiki).
 Just rename your current directory to something else and do the install.
-No data will be lost since that's stored separately from the PokemonGo-Map database.
+No data will be lost from Pokelyzer since that's stored separately from the PokemonGo-Map database.

 ## Patches